Skiing with a view of a volcano

 There are beautiful hot springs onsens for both men and women within the hotel, as well as a private one that can be reserved.
 Also a spa onsite.
 But no gym, fyi.
 The boys are dedicated to their workout time so they paid for a monthly pass to a local gym nearby, Niseko Physio.
 Daily passes available but not weekly, and the monthly was more economical after 3 daily visits.
 Niseko Physio also provides physical therapy, osteopathy, and massage for any injuries incurred on the slopes.
 I had a hip injury from a fall on the slopes, and scheduled a 60 minute deep-tissue massage.
 It was definitely the least enjoyable, most painful massage I’ve ever experienced BUT it did help my injury!

 Originally we booked the Hilton in Niseko Village.
 It is slope-side by the gondola, looks lovely, and rates were incredibly cheap, BUT reviews were not promising.
-But Hirafu village seemed much more promising for restaurants and nightlife.
+Plus, Hirafu village seemed much more promising for restaurants and nightlife… let’s not forget the joy of the apres ski!
 Ki Niseko was a great choice, no complaints here other than the lack of gym which I didn’t realize when we first booked.
 There are several large hotels or boutique ones as well in Hirafu, but Ki Niseko is the only ski in/out option here, I believe.
-The trade off is a further walk to restaurants, especially in lower Hirafu.

-I also considered Kimamaya Boutique Hotel in lower Hirafu connected to The Barn where we dined one evening — they provided on-call car service to the base and around town.
+I also considered the quaint Kimamaya Boutique Hotel, located in lower Hirafu and next door to The Barn where we dined one evening.
+Location is a long walk to the slopes but they provide on-call car service to the base and around town.

 Luxury: Park Hyatt Niseko Village, Higashiyama Niseko Village Ritz-Carlton, Aya Grand Hirafu, Setsu Niseko Hotel